Sauk County Court Records

 - Guardianship proceedings (certain filings)

 When a record falls outside these exceptions, the Clerk of Courts must provide access upon request.
-The Wisconsin Supreme Court Rules, particularly SCR 72.06, establish additional guidelines regarding electronic access to court records and set restrictions on sensitive information such as Social Security numbers and financial account numbers, which must be redacted before public disclosure.
+The Wisconsin Supreme Court Rules, particularly SCR 72.06, set additional guidelines for electronic access to court records and require that sensitive information such as Social Security numbers and financial account numbers be redacted before public disclosure.

 Sauk County Criminal Court Records

-Criminal cases in Sauk County — ranging from misdemeanors to serious felonies — are prosecuted in the Sauk County Circuit Court and managed by the Sauk County District Attorney’s Office.
-The records generated from these proceedings include complaints, warrants, bail information, plea records, trial transcripts, and sentencing orders.
+Criminal cases in Sauk County — ranging from misdemeanors to serious felonies — are prosecuted in the circuit court and managed by the Sauk County District Attorney's Office.
+Records generated from these proceedings include complaints, warrants, bail information, plea records, trial transcripts, and sentencing orders.

 Searching Criminal Case Records

-Criminal case information can be looked up for free through the WCCA database by entering a defendant’s name and selecting Sauk County.
+Criminal case information is searchable for free through WCCA — enter a defendant's name and select Sauk County to get started.
 The database displays charges, case status, hearing dates, and dispositions for adult criminal cases.
 Juvenile criminal records are not available through WCCA or any public portal in Wisconsin.

 Obtaining Criminal History Reports

-For a more comprehensive background check that reaches beyond individual Sauk County cases, the Wisconsin Department of Justice’s Crime Information Bureau (CIB) maintains statewide adult criminal records.
-Public searches can be conducted through:
+For a broader background check that goes beyond individual Sauk County cases, the Wisconsin Department of Justice's Crime Information Bureau (CIB) maintains statewide adult criminal records.
+Public searches can be conducted through two options:

 - Wisconsin Online Record Check System (WORCS): A name-based search costing $7 per query.
-Users enter a person’s name, date of birth, race, and gender.
+You enter a person's name, date of birth, race, and gender.
 Results may include arrests, charges, and court dispositions across all Wisconsin counties.
-Because this is a name-based system, results may belong to someone else who shares the same identifying information.
+Because this is a name-based system, results could potentially match someone who shares similar identifying information.

-- Fingerprint-Based Checks: Available only for purposes authorized by statute (such as employment, adoption, or immigration).
-Requesters must submit the Single Name Record Request Form (DJ-LE-250), a complete set of fingerprints, and a $15 fee to the CIB Record Check Unit.
+- Fingerprint-Based Checks: Available only for purposes authorized by statute, such as employment, adoption, or immigration.
+You must submit the Single Name Record Request Form (DJ-LE-250), a complete set of fingerprints, and a $15 fee to the CIB Record Check Unit.

 Sauk County Sheriff's Office

-The Sauk County Sheriff’s Office handles arrests, booking, and detention within the county.
-Arrest information and incident reports can be requested from the Sheriff’s Office or from the local police agency that made the arrest.
-Keep in mind that arrest records alone do not indicate guilt or innocence — they only reflect that an individual was taken into custody.
+The Sauk County Sheriff's Office handles arrests, booking, and detention within the county.
+Arrest information and incident reports can be requested from the Sheriff's Office or from the local police agency that made the arrest.
+Keep in mind that an arrest record reflects only that someone was taken into custody — it does not indicate guilt or innocence.

 Sauk County Sheriff's Office